-Decisions having defence implications dealt with under this paragraph shall be taken without prejudice to the policies and obligations referred to in paragraph 1, third subparagraph.

-- 4. The provisions of this Article shall not prevent the development of closer cooperation between two or more Member States on a bilateral level, in the framework of the WEU and the Atlantic Alliance, provided such cooperation does not run counter to or impede that provided for in this Title. - 5.
+- 2. Questions referred to in this Article shall include humanitarian and rescue tasks, peace-keeping tasks and tasks of combat forces in crisis management, including peacemaking. - 3.
+Decisions having defence implications dealt with under this Article shall be taken without prejudice to the policies and obligations referred to in paragraph 1, second subparagraph. - 4.
+The provisions of this Article shall not prevent the development of closer cooperation between two or more Member States on a bilateral level, in the framework of the Western European Union (WEU) and NATO, provided such cooperation does not run counter to or impede that provided for in this title. - 5.
 With a view to furthering the objectives of this Article, the provisions of this Article will be reviewed in accordance with Article 48.

 - 1. The Presidency shall represent the Union in matters coming within the common foreign and security policy. - 2.
-The Presidency shall be responsible for the implementation of decisions taken under this Title; in that capacity it shall in principle express the position of the Union in international organisations and international conferences. - 3.
-The Presidency shall be assisted by the Secretary-General of the Council who shall exercise the function of High Representative for the common foreign and security policy. - 4.
+The Presidency shall be responsible for the implementation of decisions taken under this title; in that capacity it shall in principle express the position of the Union in international organisations and international conferences.

+- 3. The Presidency shall be assisted by the Secretary-General of the Council who shall exercise the function of High Representative for the common foreign and security policy. - 4.
 The Commission shall be fully associated in the tasks referred to in paragraphs 1 and 2.
 The Presidency shall be assisted in those tasks if need be by the next Member State to hold the Presidency. - 5.
 The Council may, whenever it deems it necessary, appoint a special representative with a mandate in relation to particular policy issues.

 1. Member States shall coordinate their action in international organisations and at international conferences.
-They shall uphold the common positions in such fora.
+They shall uphold the common positions in such forums.